sami-oneonetwo/go-microservices/README.md

 # go-microservices

 This repository contains three microservices, a front end for user interaction with the backend services, a publisher service with an api used to push messages to Kafka, and a subscription service that subscribes to Kafka and feeds the messages back to the front end through a websocket.
+There is also a name generator service that provides randomly generated names.

-Communication to the subscriber and publisher services is routed through a Kong API Gateway and messages are streamed to the frontend through a websocket.
+Communication to the backend services is routed through a Kong API Gateway and messages are either streamed to the frontend through a websocket or called to via REST API.

 The purpose of this is purely for learning, so the code is in no way optimised or even close to production ready.

 ## Design